Why the lip filler standard is too much

 A common consequence of too much lip filler is that the filler can migrate or ‘bleed’ into other areas of your face.
 This can result in small lumps or raised areas around the initial treated area.
 Overfilling your lips can also cause excessive bruising, discolouration or discomfort.

-How do you prevent lip filler complications?
+How to reverse lip filler

 Have an initial consultation with your practitioner